Soufianerfq/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13: script that takes a list of words as input and prints only words that appear exactly once. sort | uniq -u 14:Display lines containing the pattern “root” from the file /etc/passwd: grep -i "root" /etc/passwd
 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd: grep -i "bin" /etc/passwd | wc -l
-16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd: egrep -A "root" /etc/passwd
+16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd